phpactor/phpactor/README.md

 ./bin/phpactor complete 493 lib/Complete/ScopeFactory.php
 ```

-Above it will try and find possible autocompletions at bye offet 493 of the
+Above it will try and find possible autocompletions at byte offset 493 of the
 given file.
 You can also provide source via. stdin:

 ```php